Monday, July 21, 2025

 School of Two Thousand Smiles–Preface

-My school is a caring and happy place for children aged 5 to 12, as well as its staff and administrators.
+I started this, my fourth novel, 'School of Two Thousand Smiles,' as a sequel to my novel A New World of Hope.
+I hope the reader is interested in re-creating our schools so that become havens of safety, nurturing and warmth that students know they are cared for and wanted.
+I hope my words convey the ideas for a school ithat is a caring and happy place for children aged 5 to 12, as well as its staff and administrators.
 Teachers and maintenance staff genuinely care and enjoy spending time with kids.
-The staff know each other by first names, as time allows.
+The staff know each other by their first names.
 Their main challenge is convincing kids to stay home when sick.

-They enjoy starting the day with 20 to 30 minutes of singing and dancing, with everyone in the school participating, including parents and grandparents.
+In my school the children enjoy starting the day with 20 to 30 minutes of singing and dancing, with everyone in the school participating, including parents and grandparents.
 They enjoy creating and being with their new family-like cohort and the facilitator.
 Where they can discuss with others and their papa-like adult 'tator', and everything said is kept confidential.
 Everyone believes that people, big and little, are naturally good and loving beings.

-Don Hanley & Patrick Ball
+Don Hanley

 6 comments: